yodui/madcoins-backend/README.md

 ### Command line parameters

-Application have two working modes:
+Application have three working modes:
 * **restapi** - in this mode application run server at port 3000 (by default), and you can call REST API endpoints.
 * **watcher** - in this mode app get list of exchanges and trading pairs for watching from command line and subscribe to trades of this pairs.
 * **julius** - this is both modes in one, name - reference to *Julius Caesar*.